SolaceLabs/solace-pretty-dump/schemas/README.md

 ## Step 4: update the topic-to-proto mapping

-Locate the file `protobuf.properties` (either inside the `lib` directory of the built distribution, or inside `./protobuf/protobufs/protobufs`).
+Locate the file `protobuf.properties` (either inside the `lib` directory of the built distribution, or inside `./schemas/classes/classes` dir).
 Add one line for each topic subscription -> ProtoBuf definition Java class.
 This may take a bit of investigation into the generated source files.
 But should look something like:
 ```
 solace/topic/to/match/>=<java.package.name>.<generatedClassName>$<internalClassNameForMessageType>
 ```